lucasmag/oowlish-challenge/README.md

 ```bash
 $ docker-compose down
 ```

+---

+> Note: To set up for development you can access each module (back/front) separately and follow the respective README.md instructions of each one.

 ## Usage ###
 The application revolves around two API calls: one to list all customers, and the other to search for a specific customer by its id.